The Fame Monster: Critical reception

 Jon Dolan from Rolling Stone called the EP "largely on point," and gave it 3.5 stars out of 5.
 He also said that "half the disc is Madonna knock-offs, but that's part of the concept—fame monsters needn't concern themselves with originality."
 Edna Gundersen from USA Today observed that on The Fame Monster, "Gaga's icy aloofness and seeming aversion to a genuine human connection leave a disturbing void.
 With an avant-garde intellect, pop-electro eccentricities and freaky theatrics competing for attention, there's no room for heart."

-Ed Power reviewed the album for Ireland's Hot Press magazine where he complimented Gaga's ability to "always brings her A-game" in her musical outputs.
+Ed Power reviewed the album for Ireland's Hot Press magazine in which he complimented Gaga, saying she "always brings her A-game" in her music.
 Neil McCormick from The Daily Telegraph commented that the album has "an irrepressible quality that is given full rein. [...]
 Although not as thematically integrated as the original [The Fame], Gaga's vivacious energy, bold melodies and almost comically relentless sensationalism keeps things interesting."
-Josh Modell of Spin gave positive feedback regarding the fast-paced songs on the record, but felt that "When Gaga reaches for sincere balladry [...] she sounds lost".
-Writing for The Times, Sarah Hajibagheri criticized the album due to its "lack [of] the beat and bite that made us all go Gaga for the eccentric New Yorker".
+Josh Modell of Spin praised the fast-paced songs on the record, but felt that "When Gaga reaches for sincere balladry [...] she sounds lost".
+Writing for The Times, Sarah Hajibagheri criticized the album for lacking "the beat and bite that made us all go Gaga for the eccentric New Yorker".